danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 Before diving in, I'll also mention what we *didn't* do:

 * We'd already tried an AI/RAG-style approach (retrieval-augmented generation) earlier, embedding records into a vector store and letting a model generate search-like responses.
-The results were unpredictable and hard to explain — especially for business users who expected consistent matches.
+The results were unpredictable and hard to explain, especially for business users who expected consistent matches.
 So we went back to traditional full-text search where we could reason about ranking and performance.
 * Elasticsearch or managed solutions like Algolia would've worked too, but for our volumes (low millions) and a small engineering team without full-time ops, they would have been overkill.
-We wanted something native to PostgreSQL — easy to deploy, easy to back up, and zero external dependencies.
+We wanted something native to PostgreSQL, easy to deploy, easy to back up, and zero external dependencies.

-With that context, let's look at the Recipe example and what I learned along the way.
+With that context, let's look at a simplified demo app and what I learned along the way.

 ## A Simplified Example